OGRECave/ogre-next/Docs/src/SettingUpOgre/SettingUpOgreAndroid.md

  - Android SDK & NDK
  - Python 3.x (to build the samples)
  - Vulkan-capable Android phone.
- - Vulkan 8.0 or newer strongly recommended.
+ - Android 8.0 or newer strongly recommended.
 Android 7.0 and 7.1 are supported,
  but most phones are bundled with very old and buggy drivers.
  - For HW & SW requirements, please visit http://www.ogre3d.org/developers/requirements